Gabaldonlab/jloh/README.md

 A third list of intervals is then produced, which contains all those intervals complementing the first two.
 That is, every interval that is neither heterozygous nor homozygous for `ALT`.
 These are labelled `REF` and indicate intervals where the SNP profile points in the direction of an LOH towards the reference allele (i.e. the one of the reference genome).

+All intervals (`REF` and `ALT`) are then checked against the heterozygous blocks and their margins are **edited** until they don't overlap with heterozygous blocks anymore.

 ### filter by coverage

 Each region that is considered as a candidate LOH region is screened by coverage using the BAM file passed with `--bam`.
 First, a mean coverage is computed for the whole BAM file.
 To do that, JLOH checks if the BAM file is indexed, and if not, it indexes it using the **pysam** module.
 Then, reads mapping inside each region are extracted using the **pysam** module, and compared against the general mean coverage.

-Candidate LOH blocks are retained in the output only if they have a coverage profile fitting the hypothesis.
-This means that `REF` blocks should show some type of coverage increase, while `ALT` blocks should show a decrease.
-This is due to the fact that there will be less reads mapping against the genomic region if the region carries many SNPs.
+Candidate `REF` LOH blocks are kept only if their mean coverage is *higher than* 50% of the global mean coverage.
+Candidate `ALT` LOH blocks, instead, must be at *most* 50% of the global mean coverage.

 ### deal with known pre-existing LOH blocks